Diablada

-While the dance had been performed in the Andean region as early as the 1500s, its name originated in 1789 in Orouro, Bolivia, where performers dressed like the devil in parades called Diabladas.
+While the dance had been performed in the Andean region as early as the 1500s, its name originated in 1789 in Oruro, Bolivia, where performers dressed like the devil in parades called Diabladas.
 The first organized Diablada group with defined music and choreography appeared in Bolivia in 1904.
 There is also some evidence of the dance originating among miners in Potosi, Bolivia, while regional dances in Peru and Chile may have also influenced the modern version.